Consuming taro leaves can provide a nutritious boost to your diet, but they also need to be prepared properly to avoid unwanted side effects.

-Taro leaves are the edible leaves of the taro plant, which scientific name Colocasia esculenta and is often cultivated for its .
+Taro leaves are the edible leaves of the taro plant, which bears the scientific name Colocasia esculenta and is often cultivated for its roots.
 Taro leaves can also be consumed, provided they are prepared correctly.
-The surface of the leaves can be highly and result in skin . the leaves raw can also be toxic, so they must be boiled and properly prepared before adding into any other .the
+The surface of the leaves can be highly allergenic and result in skin irritation.
+Eating the leaves raw can also be toxic, so they must be boiled and properly prepared before adding into any other recipes.

 vitamin A, delivering more than 100% of your daily requirement in a single cup.
 These leaves are also high in vitamin C and various B vitamins, such as thiamine, riboflavin, and folate.
 There are also significant levels of manganese, copper, potassium, iron, and calcium.
-A 1-cup serving of these leaves contains only 35 , good amounts of fiber, and low levels of .speaking, taro leaves are extremely high in
+A 1-cup serving of these leaves contains only 35 , good amounts of dietary fiber, and low levels of fats.speaking, taro leaves are extremely high in

-There are many impressive benefits of taro leaves, particularly because of its dense levels:and
+There are many impressive benefits of taro leaves, particularly because of its dense vitamin and levels:

-- They can prevent cancer, boost the system and protect vision .
+- They can prevent cancer, boost the immune system and protect vision health.

-- The cholesterol levels. in these leaves makes it an excellent option for who want to their problems, as well as reduce their
+- The fiber in these leaves makes it an excellent option for people who want to treat their cholesterol levels. problems, as well as reduce their

-- These leaves are commonly used for weight loss , since they have so few calories, but can fill you up and deliver necessary .
+- These leaves are commonly used for weight loss diets, since they have so few calories, but can fill you up and deliver necessary .

-- With high levels of B , these leaves are associated with the proper of the and strengthening the system.
+- With high levels of B vitamins, these leaves are associated with the proper development of the fetal brain and strengthening the nervous system.

-- High mean healthier and , and a lower of osteoporosis. levels
+- High mineral levels mean healthier bones and teeth, and a lower risk of osteoporosis.

-- In reproductive health, these leaves are known to reduce , and can also help to reduce the appearance of .
+- In female reproductive health, these leaves are known to reduce symptoms, and can also help to reduce the appearance of stretch marks.

-- The vitamins and in these leaves can also improve the appearance of the and help with symptoms from .
+- The vitamins and antioxidants in these leaves can also improve the appearance of the skin and help with withdrawal symptoms from .

 How to Make Taro Leaves

-If you want to make taro leaves or a recipe using them, you will need to make sure you don’t make yourself boil the leaves first to ensure all the have been removed.first!
-While some cultures let their recipe the leaves, other cultures prefer to
+If you want to make taro leaves or a recipe using them, you will need to make sure you don’t make yourself sick first!
+While some cultures let their chosen recipe cook the leaves, other cultures prefer to boil the leaves first to ensure all the toxins have been removed.

-- Step 1: Bring a of to on the stove.
+- Step 1: Bring a pot of water to boil on the stove.

-- Step 2: Add your desired amount of leaves to the water.
+- Step 2: Add your desired amount of leaves to the boiling water.